ICD-10: What You Need to Know Now

 There is some good news, though.
 The same National Center for Health Statistics committee that has coordinated maintenance of the ICD-9 diagnosis code set has created and will maintain the ICD-10 diagnosis code set.
 This means that changes to ICD-9 codes in recent years have in many cases carried over to ICD-10.
 You will find that many diagnoses in ICD-10 mirror those of ICD-9, as do the majority of the coding guidelines and conventions for selecting a code.
 Also, CMS has made available free general-equivalency mapping (GEM) files that can be used by programmers and others to convert codes from ICD-9 to ICD-10 or vice versa.
 Though conversion is not a one-to-one crosswalk, the GEMs provide a basis for both manual and automated code conversion.
 The GEMs are also a good tool for checking your manual code selections.
 Finally, the ICD-10 code set can be used now for training and resource development.
 CMS has frozen the ICD-9 and ICD-10 diagnosis code sets through Oct.
 1, 2014, allowing only changes to correct errors or to add codes for new diseases.

-UPCOMING ARTICLES IN FPM’S ICD-10 SERIES
+ARTICLES IN FPM'S ICD-10 SERIES

-The next few articles in our ongoing series will cover the following topics:
+Upcoming articles will include the following topics:

 Signs and symptoms in ICD-10,